 Here’s one such video regarding the MarsAqua LED, which is my personal favorite for a reef tank.

-Reviews: Which is the best LED model for your fish tank lighting?
+Reviews: The best LED models for fish tank lighting

 1. Finnex StingRay – Really Good for Shallow Low-light Tanks